-Transit Stop and Information Signs - FAX maintains over 1,600 bus stop information signs throughout the service area.
+Transit Stop and Information Signs - FAX maintains over 1,200 bus stop information signs throughout the service area.
 In 2012 FAX replaced all of its bus stop signs with more customer friendly, dual sided signs.
+In 2016, an additional sign for the visually impaired was installed at all stops.
+These signs include raised print as well as Braille.